synereo/synereo-node/README.md

 This process may take around 10-30 minutes to download around 750 MB of data.

 ## Prerequisites
- * Minimum 2GB RAM but 4 GB RAM is recommended.
+ * Minimum 4GB RAM but 6 GB RAM is recommended.
+(Don't work properly with Windows 7 home version)
- * Basic knowledge of Docker.
-Docker installed (https://www.docker.com/) and running Docker process(es).
+ * Docker installed (https://www.docker.com/) and running Docker process(es).
+Basic knowledge of Docker and executing various Docker commands.

 ## Steps